Murderdolls: Formation, Beyond the Valley of the Murderdolls (2001–2002)

 Around this time in late March 2002, Ben Graves and Eric Griffin, two musicians native of Boston, Massachusetts but were living in Hollywood, California at the time joined the Murderdolls.
 They were brought in after Eisen showed Jordison a video of himself jamming with the pair, they decided the duo would be right for the band.
 And although they would feature on the debut album artwork, they did not actually play on the album itself.
 The band played their first show together as the Murderdolls on July 30, 2002, at San Diego's Epicenter club.

 An EP was released in early 2002 named Right to Remain Violent and featured some tracks from the forthcoming album.
 The full-length album soon followed, titled Beyond the Valley of the Murderdolls.
 The initial release featured fifteen tracks; twelve in total had previously been recorded by Wednesday 13 with Frankenstein Drag Queens from Planet 13 and one from his earlier band Maniac Spider Trash.
 13 did however write all of the aforementioned tracks himself.

 The song "Welcome to the Strange" was featured on the soundtrack for the movie Freddy vs. Jason.
 This track was later available as a bonus track on an expanded release of the debut album along with the single White Wedding; a Billy Idol cover.

 Upon its release the Murderdolls album was promoted to the public as the "other band" of Joey Jordison, the drummer of Slipknot, or a "collaboration" between Jordison and Tripp Eisen.
 At the time Wednesday 13's importance as songwriter wasn't known by the public.
-The lead single from the album was titled "Dead in Hollywood", the promotional video featured a guest appearance by Marilyn Manson, who had previously become friends with Jordison and was returning the favour of him earlier appearing in the video for "Tainted Love".
+The lead single from the album was titled "Dead in Hollywood", the promotional video featured a guest appearance by Marilyn Manson, who had previously become friends with Jordison and was returning the favor of him earlier appearing in the video for "Tainted Love".